maddude73/clientpass-doc-site-master/public/docs/SYSTEM_DESIGN.md

   - `ReferralCard.tsx`: A component to display the status and details of a referral.
   - `CountdownTimer.tsx`: A component to show the real-time expiration timer for a pending referral.
 - **Data Models**:
-  - `public.referrals`: The central table for all referral data.
+  - `public.referrals`: The central table for all referral data, now includes `service_id` to support the new service taxonomy.
   - `public.users`: To link senders and receivers.
   - `public.services`: To specify the service being referred.
 - **Edge Functions**: